callmephil/retro_logger/README.md

 import 'package:retro_logger/retro_logger.dart';

 void main() {
-  Logger.success.log('This is a success message', origin: 'Main');
+  Logger.success('This is a success message', origin: 'Main');
-  Logger.info.log('This is an info message', origin: 'Main');
+  Logger.info('This is an info message', origin: 'Main');
-  Logger.warning.log('This is a warning message', origin: 'Main');
+  Logger.warning('This is a warning message', origin: 'Main');
-  Logger.error.log('This is an error message', origin: 'Main');
+  Logger.error('This is an error message', origin: 'Main');
 }
 ```